 What is the UK Visa Application Process?

-The UK visa application process involves completing an online form, paying the visa fee (£127 for a 6-month Standard Visitor visa), booking a biometrics appointment at a visa application centre, submitting your supporting documents, and waiting for a decision (typically within 3 weeks).
+The UK visa application process: complete the online form at gov.uk, pay the visa fee (£135 for a 6-month Standard Visitor from 8 April 2026), book biometrics at a visa application centre, submit supporting documents, and wait approximately 3 weeks for a decision.

 The application form collects information about your travel plans, personal details, employment, finances, family, travel history, and background.
-Each section must be completed accurately, as inconsistencies between your form answers and supporting documents can lead to refusal.
+Each section must be completed accurately, as inconsistencies between your form answers and supporting documents can lead to refusal under UK visa refusal grounds.

 - Step 1: Create an account on gov.uk and start your online application